4SAMU/InstaMint/README.md

 npm run deployInstaToken # or yarn deployInstaToken # for ERC-20 token (INSTA)
 ```

-After successful deployment, update frontend `frontend/src/config` with the respective items, abis and contract addresses from the `smart-contract/deployed`
+After successful deployment, update frontend `frontend/src/config` with the respective items, abi's and contract addresses from the `smart-contract/deployed`